Is it Wrong For Christians to Give out Easter Eggs and Bunnies on Easter?

 Colossians 2:16-17 Therefore no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day— things which are a mere shadow of what is to come; but the substance belongs to Christ.

-That fact that you choose to give out candy on Easter or bring your kids to see the Easter bunny does not imply pagan worshiping.
+The fact that you choose to give out candy on Easter or bring your kids to see the Easter bunny does not imply pagan worshiping.
 The reality is Christians do not worship Easter eggs or bunny rabbits.
 To us, it’s just something fun that we do with our kids and loved ones.
 Not for a moment do we elevate an Easter egg above Jesus.
 We are not bowing down and praising the Easter bunny.
 In the same way, we are not worshiping Christmas trees or calling on evil Spirits when we put on a costume for Halloween.
-What I am saying is this….in most of cases it’s not a problem for Christians unless you’re worshiping something other than Jesus.
-We are free in Christ to enjoy the man made celebrations with our family and friends.
-There just silly days and fun excuse to give out candy and gifts to the people we love.
+What I am saying is this….in most of the cases, it’s not a problem for Christians unless you’re worshiping something other than Jesus.
+We are free in Christ to enjoy the man-made celebrations with our family and friends.
+They’re just silly days and fun excuses to give out candy and gifts to the people we love.